nodemcu/nodemcu-flasher/README.md

 When the path have some error(e.g. file not exist), the line will become red.

-Tips: You clould use some special path to do something interesting.
+Tips: You could use some special path to do something interesting.

 The blank.bin file: